-DOCTORS FORM EYE EXAM specific physical requirements mu to enroll as a student at Monterey Bay Institute of electrology , st be met.
-In addition, the student must show proof of their visual acuity document providing exam information for up to one year (12 months) accepted into the program.
-Last Date exam performe d: Prescription glasses required: Yes () No () Signature of Optometrist/Ophtha Imologist:Date: I authorize the doctor to share the required information with MBIE.
-Attach a copy of the document f confidential student file. om the last exam.
+DOCTORS FORM HEALTH CERTIFICATE Electrology, the student m to enroll as a student at the Monterey Bay Institute of sust have a health certificate indicating good health and no infectious diseases.
+In receive vaccinations or show proof of immunization for the following: , , equirements that must be satisfied before a student attends.
+The Institute is obligated s, and customers from possible infectious diseases.
+HepatitisTuberculosis (TB)Tetanus Dates of vaccine a test for the immunity Date of vaccine a test for the immunity Signature of Docto r:Date: 'MBIE is to be notified by the attending Doctor if any results are positive."
+Attach copies of the Proof student file. share the required information with MBIE. of Vaccination.
+I understand this information will be kept in my confidential DOCTORS FORM EYE EXAM specific physical requireme to perform complex operat to enroll as a student at Monterey Bay Institute of electrology , nts must be met.
+In addition, the student must show proof of their visual acuity ions.
+A document providing exam information for up to one year (12 months) being accepted into the program.
+Last Date exam pe rformed: Prescription glasses required: Yes () No () Signature of Optometrist/ Ophthalmologist:Date: I authorize the doctor to share the required information with MBIE.
+Attach a copy of the document confidential student file. ment from the last exam.
 I understand this information will be kept in my Student signature: Date: